Issam Zahreddine: Syrian civil war

 Following the start of the Aleppo offensive (October 2013), Zahreddine was originally going to lead an assault to Anadan.
 However, he was requested for assistance in Deir ez-Zor due to Major General Jameh's death.
 While there, he became known for frequently visiting the front line and interacting with ordinary soldiers.
 On 27 November 2013, while commanding his forces in al-Rashdiya district, Zahreddine was wounded in the leg by a bullet.
 Zahreddine and his son Yarob travelled to as-Suwayda in September 2015 in order to attend the funeral of Sheikh Wahid al-Balous, a Druze leader who had been a prominent anti-war activist.

 Sometime after 2013, Zahreddine was promoted from Brigadier General to Major General.
-By 2016, he was leading 7,000 troops in the battle to retake the eastern city of Deir Ezzor from ISIS.
+By 2016, he was leading 7,000 troops in the battle to retake the eastern city of Deir ez-Zor from ISIS.
 He led the 104th Airborne Brigade, which formed the core of the city's defense.

 In 2016, he was pictured posing next to hanging corpses of ISIS fighters that appeared to have been tortured and cut up or were remains of a suicide bombing.
 In 2017, Zahreddine was added to a European Union sanctions list for his role in "violent repression against the civilian population, including during the siege of Baba Amr in February 2012."

 On 5 September 2017, Zahreddine was congratulated by President Bashar Assad for his role at Deir ez-Zor during the over 3-year long siege of the city by ISIS.
 He used the occasion to thank allies for lifting the siege and tell Syrian refugees to "never return", saying that "even if the state forgives you, we will never forgive nor forget".
 In a subsequent audio message, however, Zahreddine claimed that he had meant that only those who had taken up arms against the Syrian Army should not return.